denoland/dotland/README.md

 This is the code for https://deno.land/

-This website consists of two parts
+This website consists of two parts :

 1. A Cloudflare Worker
 2. A Next.js app hosted on Vercel

-We want to provide pretty and semantic URLs for modules that will be used within Deno.
+We aim to provide pretty and semantic URLs for modules that will be used within Deno.
 For example: https://deno.land/std/http/server.ts

 When we request this file inside of Deno, we need to receive back the raw content of the file.
-However, when we visit that URL in the browser we want to see a pretty HTML file with syntax highlighting.
+However, whenever we visit that URL in the browser we want to see a pretty HTML page with syntax highlighting.

-To accomplish this the Cloudflare Worker looks at the "Accept:" HTTP header to see if the client wants HTML or not.
+To accomplish this target, the Cloudflare worker looks at the "Accept:" HTTP header to see if the client wants HTML or not.
 If it does want HTML, we simply proxy the request to Vercel.
 (We use Vercel because of their nice GitHub integration.)